 |Quick Release||Arca Clamp|

 The highlight of the specs is the weight, or lack thereof.
 The G4 is the lightest and most compact geared head I have tested to date.
 It is thus one of the most tempting geared heads for travel and field use.
+At just under 1.5 lbs, the G4 resides comfortably on the top of most all-purpose style tripods.
+It is still a bit larger for a set of dedicated travel legs.
 The downside is that the G4 is also one of the least stiff heads I have tested.

 The lack of stiffness is likely the result of two issues with the head.
 First, the neck connecting the clamp to the rest of the body is very narrow.
 This directly causes some flex in the system.
 Second is the gearing.
 Like all geared systems, there is a little bit of slack and backlash in the gearing that results in less than perfect rigidity.
 While I haven’t tested the Arca Swiss D4, I suspect that this an area where the original will perform much better.